teuben/DataComb/README.md

 # Data Combination Project

-1. If you want to get an image go to quick_start.md,
+1. If you want to (more quickly) get combined images, go directly to [Quick_start.md](Quick_start.md),
-2. if you want to understand the steps go to Overview.md,
+2. If you want to understand the steps, go to [Overview.md](Overview.md),
-3. if you are more advanced and want to start playing with the parameters to hone in your data combination go to DC_pars?
+3. [Advanced users] If you want adjust parameters and perform data combination on your own data, go to [DC_pars.md](DC_pars.md).

-General overview.md
-X Preparation.md (only once)
-Quick_start.md
-DC_pars.md – link to Template_pars.py and explain
-DC_run.md

 # Scripts for the Paper

-These should be the steps that allow you to reproduce the figures in the paper:
+These should be the steps that allow you to reproduce the data combination as presented in Plunkett et al. (2023):

 1. Ensure your CASA has **astropy** installed
 2. Ensure the **analysisUtilities** are installed for your CASA